leealpha/hello-world/README.md

 # hello-world
-the tutoria of Github essentials with the Hello World project which is the time-honored tradition in computer programming.
+The tutoria of Github essentials with the Hello World project which is the time-honored tradition in computer programming.